You’ve got a great product that people will love, an eCommerce platform to sell it on, and you even have lots of traffic coming to your site.

 1. Add Pictures of Your Products

 Online shopping is convenient, but it comes with its fair share of downsides.
-One of the most obvious is that you can’t hold products or see them up close before you buy them.
+One of the most obvious is that you can’t hold products or see them up close before buying them.

 Consumers want to be familiar with your product.
 They should have a good idea of what it looks like, whether or not it’s high-quality, etc. If they don’t know exactly what they’re buying, they’ll probably look elsewhere.